Showing posts with label China. Show all posts

 We had to wait until everyone's luggage was safely stored in the storage compartment at the bottom of the bus.

-Everyone was directed to a tent where we were given instructions and the Cheerleaders were all taken to another tent for orientation and a group picture.
+Everyone was directed to a tent, where we were given instructions.
+The Cheerleaders were then taken to another tent for orientation and a group picture.

 All the Cheerleaders bought tee shirts with National High Cheerleading Championship Center printed on the front and back.

-A group of us women went to Disney Hollywood Studios, we ate at Mama Melrose’s’ Italian Ristorante located in the back lot of Disney Studios.
+A group of us women went to Disney Hollywood Studios and ate at Mama Melrose's Italian Ristorante in the back lot.

 I ordered a meat and cheese sandwich with chips and a drink, and Hannah ordered a pizza, salad, and water.